Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have introduced a~new accurate aspect extraction method that makes use of both word and character-based embedding.
-We performed the first such extensive analysis of sequence tagging approaches for aspect extraction using various neural network architectures based on LSTMs and different word representations.
-We compared several various pre-trained word embeddings and language models, and it can be seen how important the proper embedding is for the final performance of the models.
-We must always test which word embedding will work the best for a specific task, because for example \textit{Amazon Reviews} embedding, in theory, should provide us with good, domain-dependent representations, however, it performed poorly in our experiments.
-Besides, even choosing the most recent, very complex language models will not always give us the best performance, and we should choose the embedding layer carefully.
+We performed the first such extensive analysis of sequence tagging approaches for Aspect Term Extraction using various customization of LSTM-based architectures and different word representations.
+We compared several pre-trained word embeddings and language models, and it can be seen how important the proper embeddings are for the performance of the final model.
+We must always test which word embedding will work the best for a specific task.
+For example, \textit{Amazon Reviews} embedding, in theory, should provide us with excellent, domain-dependent representations.
+However, this performed poorly in our experiments.
+Besides, even choosing the most recent, very complex language models will not always give us the best performance, and we should select the embedding layer carefully.

+Interestingly under specific conditions, we can use more memory efficient word representations.
+Word vectors with length equal to 200 or 100 can obtain not significantly worse results than word vectors with a length of 300 or even longer.
+Plus, we can get a representation that will be a couple of times lighter.
+This could be valuable in the productization of machine learning models, where we need to find a~trade-off between accuracy, model loading, and inference time.
+However, most of the time in the literature, researchers and machine learning engineers use standard length representation such as 300 in \textit{Glove.42 or Glove.840B}.

-We presented that combining word embeddings with character-based representations makes neural architectures more powerful and enables us to achieve better representations, especially for models with higher OOV rates or uncommon words.
-In other words, character-based representation usually significantly boosts embeddings created from the texts with a vocabulary not necessarily well matching the considered domain.
+We also presented evidence that combining word embeddings with character-based representations makes neural architectures more powerful and enables us to achieve better representations, especially for models with a higher OOV ratio.
+In other words, character-based word representations usually significantly boost embeddings created from the texts with a vocabulary not necessarily well matching the considered domain.
+However, it must be evaluated for each case separately.
+We spotted some cases when character embeddings added noise to the models and lowered the overall performance.

-Overall, the character embedding proposed by us together with an additional CRF layer improve the aspect extraction quality.
-Our method outperformed all other approaches, including the best ones from the SemEval 2014 competition and other state-of-the-art solutions.
+As the take-home message, we want to highlight that not always the biggest, the most sophisticated and the most complex model is the best for every case.
+It is much better and more fun to start experiments with simple models (e.g. one or two layers could be enough) and pre-trained word embeddings (e.g. check the OOV coverage).
+Then, one should try to improve them quickly and add super easy and fast character embeddings.
+Character-based word embeddings could help in the task where there may be potentially many OOVs such as concept drifts or new words appearing in social media content.
+Finally, you can investigate the model's performance, and choose the best method according to your metrics (not always F1).
+Also, consider other dimensions such as memory, and CPU/GPU consumption.